Latest information for museums during COVID-19

 We are working closely with Collections Trust and our Collections Development Officer, Helena Jaeschke, joined them for their second panel discussion and Q&A on 12th May with the theme ‘Collections Care in Lockdown – 5 weeks on’.
 Watch the video here.

 Previously, she was in the Collections Trust broadcasted panel conversation around collection security on 7th April.
-This is available to watch here
+Watch the video here.

-Helena has also produced a helpful resource which is a guide to the Main Collections Risks during closure.
+Helena has also produced a helpful resource which is a guide to the Main Collections Risks during closure as well as a new guide to cleaning in your museum which is worth reviewing when your museum is planning to reopen.

 7. Support and training for museums – helpful links